 5. Significance and Use

+5.1 Background—Prior to this test, the ability of an engine lubricant to resist aeration was measured by Test Method D6894.
 This test no longer correlated with the field in a study performed by Caterpillar.
 Concerns over the reliability of the volume aeration measurement method led to the need for a new method development on a modern engine platform.
+The Caterpillar C13 EOAT was developed, therefore, to provide a better measurement of the ability of a lubricant to resist aeration during engine operation.

-5.1 This test method evaluates aeration performance assesses the performance of an engine oil with respect to to entrained aeration under high-speed operation in a turbocharged, heavy-duty, four-stroke diesel engine.
+5.2 Test Method—This test method evaluates aeration performance assesses the performance of an engine oil with respect to resistance to entrained aeration under high-speed operation in a turbocharged, heavy-duty, four-stroke diesel engine.

+5.3 Use:

-5.3 5.3.1 The tendency of engine oils to aerate in direct-injection, turbocharged diesel engines is influenced by a variety of factors, including engine oil formulation variables, oil temperature, sump design and capacity, residence time of the oil in the sump, and the design of the pressurized oil systems.
+5.3.1 The tendency of engine oils to aerate in direct-injection, turbocharged diesel engines is influenced by a variety of factors, including engine oil formulation variables, oil temperature, sump design and capacity, residence time of the oil in the sump, and the design of the pressurized oil systems.
 In some engine-oil-activated injection systems, the residence time of the oil in the sump is insufficient to allow dissipation of aeration from the oil.
 As a consequence, aerated oil can be circulated to the injector intensifiers, adversely affecting the injection timing characteristics and engine operation.

-The results from this test method may be compared against specification requirements to ascertain acceptance.
+5.3.2 The results from this test method may be compared against specification requirements to ascertain acceptance.